8c/playready-utils/README.md

-  license  Parse a Playready XMR License Response migrate  Converts a V2 PRD to V3 (Won't work with reprovisioning) pssh     Load a PSSH and extract the KID/s
+  license  Parse a Playready XMR License Response migrate  Converts a V2 PRD to V3 (Won't work with reprovisioning) pssh     Load a PSSH and extract the KID/s unprovision  Takes a bgroupcert.dat with 4 or more certificates and removes the leaf certificate and exports
 ```

 ## Disclaimer